aperkaz/react-components/README.md

 # react-components
-📖 Showcase of React components and web animations.
+📖 Showcase of React components, patterns and animations.

 ## Goal
 Enable the quick exploration and navigation over an ever growing collection.